-- · Home to migrants from over 140 countries - · Home to more than 1200 Aboriginal people - Approximately 40% of residents speak a language other than English at home - 35 per cent of residents speak English 'not well' or 'not at all' - The most common languages spoken are Arabic, Macedonian, Italian, Greek, and Vietnamese - Thomastown, Lalor and Epping contain a greater proportion of people from non-English speaking backgrounds than other parts of the municipality - In 2015 it was estimated by Council and local service providers that over 920 asylum seekers reside within the municipality.
+- Home to migrants from more than 140 countries - Home to more than 1200 Aboriginal people - About 40 per cent of residents speak a language other than English at home - 35 per cent of residents speak English 'not well' or 'not at all' - The most common languages spoken are Arabic, Macedonian, Italian, Greek, and Vietnamese - Thomastown, Lalor and Epping contain a greater proportion of people from non-English speaking backgrounds than other parts of the municipality - In 2015 it was estimated by Council and local service providers that over 800 asylum seekers reside within the municipality.
 (Accurate statistics on asylum seekers are very difficult to obtain as they are not released by the Department of Immigration and Border Protection).